Tolleck Winner

-Tolleck Winner is a UK-based sculptor.
+Tolleck Winner is a United Kingdom-based sculptor.
 Born 30 July 1959 in the former Soviet Union, he has lived and worked in the United Kingdom since 1980.

 He works in a variety of media and is an Associate member of the Royal British Society of Sculptors.
-He is a member of Royal Over Seas League, Design and Artists Copyright Society, New Generation Art Movement and Association of Independent Museums.
+He is a member of the Royal Over Seas League, Design and Artists Copyright Society, New Generation Art Movement and Association of Independent Museums.

 On 14 November 2008, he was a contestant on the UK TV gameshow Deal or No Deal where he made history by becoming the contestant who sold the £250,000 box for £9,000, the lowest amount for which the £250,000 had been sold at the time.
 It has now been sold for £8,000.